-Connecting Google Analytics to your Shopify store gives you full visibility into customer behavior, traffic sources, and conversion paths.
-AI-powered insights inside GA4 can surface trends you would miss scrolling through raw data — from identifying your highest-value acquisition channels to flagging checkout drop-off points before they cost you revenue.
+The Google Analytics app integration for Shopify gives you full visibility into customer behavior, traffic sources, and conversion paths.
+AI-powered insights inside GA4 surface trends you would miss scrolling through raw data — from identifying your highest-value acquisition channels to flagging checkout drop-off points before they cost you revenue.

 The integration works through Shopify’s Google & YouTube sales channel.
 Once installed, ecommerce events like page views, add-to-cart actions, and purchases flow into GA4 automatically.
 No code editing, no theme modifications, no developer needed.

-- Create a Google Analytics 4 property if you do not already have one.
+- Step 1: Create a Google Analytics 4 property if you do not already have one.

-- In your Shopify admin, go to Sales Channels > Google & YouTube and install the channel if needed.
+- Step 2: In your Shopify admin, go to Sales Channels > Google & YouTube and install the channel if needed.

-- Click Connect Google Account and sign in with the account linked to your GA4 property.
+- Step 3: Click Connect Google Account and sign in with the account linked to your GA4 property.

-- Under Settings, find Google Analytics property and select your GA4 property from the dropdown.
+- Step 4: Under Settings, find Google Analytics property and select your GA4 property from the dropdown.

-- Shopify begins sending ecommerce events to GA4 within a few hours — check the Realtime report to confirm data is flowing.
+- Step 5: Shopify begins sending ecommerce events to GA4 within a few hours — check the Realtime report to confirm data is flowing.

 Yes.
-Google Analytics 4 is free for most stores.
-The paid version, Analytics 360, starts at $50,000 per year and is designed for enterprise-level traffic.
+Google Analytics 4 is completely free for most Shopify stores.
+The paid version, Google Analytics 360, starts at $50,000 per year and is designed for enterprise-level traffic with advanced attribution models.

 Yes.
-Shopify supports GA4 natively through the Google & YouTube sales channel.
-Universal Analytics was sunset in 2024 and is no longer supported.
+Shopify supports Google Analytics 4 natively through the Google & YouTube sales channel.
+Universal Analytics was sunset by Google in 2024 and is no longer supported.
+All new Shopify stores should connect to GA4 directly.

 Yes.
-Once connected, purchase events, add-to-cart actions, and checkout steps are sent to GA4 automatically as ecommerce events.
+Once Shopify is connected to Google Analytics 4, purchase events, add-to-cart actions, and checkout steps are sent to GA4 automatically as ecommerce events.
+You can view them in the GA4 conversions report without any extra configuration.

-No. The integration is plug-and-play through the Shopify admin.
-No code editing or theme changes are required.
+No. The Shopify Google Analytics integration is plug-and-play through the Shopify admin panel.
+No code editing, theme modifications, or developer involvement is required.
+The entire setup takes under 10 minutes.

 Why Use Shopify with Google Analytics